mordents/CFG_Final_Exam/theory.md

 ### 1.3 Describe the concepts of data cleaning and data quality.
 Here we expect to see the following:
 #### a.
 What is data cleaning?
 Data cleaning is the process of making data suitable for later analysis.
-This involves removing any irrelevant data (duplicate values), standardising data (e.g. correcting misspellings in the data) and removing null values
+This involves dealing with (replacing or removing) any irrelevant data (duplicate values), standardising data (e.g. correcting misspellings in the data) and removing null values
 #### b.
 Why is data cleaning important?
 Data cleaning is important because you may come to erroneous/incomplete conclusions if data is not cleaned correctly.